Debayan Ganguly (Dev Ayan) is an MBA with 2 years of experience in B2B sales. He likes to share his learnings through blogs and videos.

 These Market Informations leads to Market Intelligence that will give shape to your marketing strategy and sales strategy.

-So you have read about the essential traits that you need to have for having an edge over others in sales.
-All the above points are easy to implement but needs a lot of patience and dedication
+So you have read about the essential traits you need to have for having the edge over others in sales.
+All the above points are easy to implement but need a lot of patience and dedication.

 Even in your personal lives whenever you are trying to make any transaction, you can have these traits to make that deal possible.
-You need to be shameless while promoting yourself in that job interview, you need to deviate from the syllabus to have an undying attantion from your students.
+You need to be shameless while promoting yourself in that job interview; you need to deviate from the syllabus to have undying attention from your students.